Tips To Prevent Resin Bubbles

 Tips To Prevent Resin Bubbles- Poorly mounted prints can also be a source of unwanted air bubbles

-This is how we prefer mounting prints: use a spring clamp to secure the print and panel in place.
-Don't forget to place a clean piece of paper under the clamp to protect your print!
+This is our preferred method for mounting prints: use a spring clamp to hold the print and panel in place.
+Place a clean sheet of paper under the clamp to protect your print!

 Tips To Prevent Resin Bubbles- place a clean piece of paper under the clamp to protect your print

-Apply an even amount of adhesive over one half of the panel, paying particular attention to the perimeter.
-We prefer using spray adhesive.
+Apply adhesive evenly to one half of the panel, paying particular attention to the edges.
+We prefer using spray adhesive for consistent coverage, but you can brush on PVA glue as well.

 Tips To Prevent Resin Bubbles- spray adhesive

-With a clean piece of paper in place to protect your print, gently roll a brayer over the surface to eliminate any air pockets and to ensure a tight bond between the print and the panel.
-Pay particular attention that the edges of your print are well adhered to the panel to prevent air from escaping and to stop resin from seeping in.
+With a clean sheet of paper protecting the surface, gently roll a brayer over the print to remove air pockets and ensure a tight bond.
+Be sure the edges of your print are fully adhered to prevent air from releasing and resin from seeping in.

 Turn the print around and repeat the process on the other half.
 Once the print is securely mounted, you're ready to resin!